top of page

 ¹Courtesy www.steelroofing.com

-Galvalume is an aluminum-zinc alloy coating comprised of 55% aluminum, 43.4% zinc and 1.6% silicone that is applied to carbon steel.
+Galvalume features an aluminum-zinc alloy coating comprised of 55% aluminum, 43.4% zinc and 1.6% silicon that is applied to carbon steel.

 How Does Galvalume Work?